vatsal2025/Friday/README.md

 ## Overview

-The Friday AI Trading System is a state-of-the-art algorithmic trading platform that combines artificial intelligence, machine learning, and natural language processing to create an intelligent, adaptive trading system.
+The Friday AI Trading System is an algorithmic trading platform that combines machine learning and natural language processing to create an intelligent, adaptive trading system.
 Built with production-ready architecture, the system provides comprehensive trading capabilities from market analysis to trade execution, featuring sophisticated risk management and advanced analytics.

 ## 🚀 Key Features